thinkjs/en.thinkjs.org/3.0/controller.md

 ### Action Execution

-Action execution is done via [think-controller](https://github.com/thinkjs/think-controller) middleware, According to `ctx.action` value to match controller `xxxAction` mehtod, call this method and related hook method, the specific order as bellow:
+Action execution is done via [think-controller](https://github.com/thinkjs/think-controller) middleware, According to `ctx.action` value to match controller `xxxAction` method, call this method and related hook method, the specific order as bellow:

 * Instantiate the Controller class, pass in the `ctx` object.
 * Called if the method [__before](/doc/3.0/controller.html#toc-083) exists, and stop it if the return value is false.